Trump plans the ‘largest deportation’ ever. Here’s how it might start.

 To carry out his plan, Mr. Trump speaks of tapping into military might, including the National Guard.
 But there are legal limits around how presidents can use those troops to enforce laws.

 Immigration lawyers point to the Constitution’s due process protections that extend to immigrants on U.S. soil.
 Meanwhile, Mr. Trump has said he’ll invoke the Alien Enemies Act of 1798.
 During times of war or invasion, the law makes subjects of enemy nations “liable to be apprehended, restrained, secured and removed, as alien enemies.”
-The president-elect and his allies have repeatedly claimed illegal immigration is an “invasion.”
+The president-elect and his allies have repeatedly said that illegal immigration is an “invasion.”

 How immigration judges decide cases – including defenses to deportation, like asylum – may also change based on who’s installed as attorney general.
 That’s because the country’s immigration courts and judges operate within the Department of Justice.
 (One of Mr. Trump’s former attorneys general, Jeff Sessions, for instance, decided victims of domestic or gang violence generally weren’t eligible for asylum.
 The Biden administration reversed this.)
-Last week, Mr. Trump announced his nomination of Republican Rep. Matt Gaetz as attorney general, a lawmaker staunchly opposed to illegal immigration.
+Last week, Mr. Trump announced his nomination of Republican Rep. Matt Gaetz, a lawmaker staunchly opposed to illegal immigration, as attorney general.

 Moreover, Mr. Trump may benefit from a legal victory handed to Mr. Biden last year.
 The U.S. Supreme Court ruled that Texas and Louisiana lacked standing to challenge the government’s immigration enforcement priorities.

-Note: Editor’s note: This article was updated Nov.
-18, the same day as publication, to add Mr. Trump’s comments on mass deportation plans.